 If you are not planning to see many things around these two areas, book your accommodation in the city center.

-We modified the neighborhood areas adding only the interesting areas when visiting Rome (not the real neighborhood limitations).
+We modified the neighborhood areas on the map, adding only the interesting areas (please note, these are not the exact neighborhood limitations, it is simplified).

 Here you have also our personal recommendations for the different travelers.